ARTFL-Project/PhiloLogic4/docs/query_syntax.md

 1. plain tokens separated by spaces have an implied AND between them, but are treated as position-independent tokens.
 Regexes are permitted, but will not span over the bounds of a token.
 2. quoted tokens must now match against the ENTIRE metadata string value in the database, including spaces and punctuations.
-It will not match a single term within a larger string, no matter how precise.
-Regexes are not permitted.
+It will not match a single term within a larger string, no matter how precise. **Regexes are not permitted**.
 3. range allows for numeric and string ranges on all metadata fields.
 4. `OR` can still be used to conjoin plain tokens, preceding the implied Boolean AND, as well as quoted tokens.
 5. `NOT` is still available as both a filter, or a stand-alone negation: `diderot NOT rousseau` is legal, so is `NOT rousseau`